DaveCTurner/davecturner.github.io/_posts/2025-12-02-tcp-retries2.md

 | 14      | 0:12.4      | `RTO_MAX`       | 1.0       | 0:13.4
 | 15      | 0:13.4      | `RTO_MAX`       | 1.0       | 0:14.4

-A timeout in 14 seconds is vastly preferable to waiting 15 minutes.
-It remains to be seen whether such frequent retransmissions can have negative consequences, perhaps even causing additional network congestion and further packet loss, but I expect this will be preferable in very many situations.
+A timeout in under 15 seconds is vastly preferable to waiting over 15 minutes.
+It remains to be seen whether such frequent retransmissions can have negative consequences, perhaps even causing additional network congestion and further packet loss, but I expect this will behave better in very many situations.